nlt2390/web_tips/README.md

 ```
 ####IE11 Margin %
 Using margin % (i.e `margin: 50% 0;`) on any buttons or button wrapper can cause `$("button").click()` not work

+####Css Greyscale
+Don't use "greyscale".
+Make image pixelated on IE and Androids.